mateuszjurewicz/notes_public/notes/Bash.md

 * `ctrl + d` = `exit`
 * `ctrl + c` kills current process
 * `ctrl + l` = `clear`

+### Disk Usage
+Run into a problem with the disk being full on a paperspace instance.
+Here's what helped:

+* `sudo du -a /home | sort -n -r | head -n 10`
+This will show the 10 largest directories, for candidates to clean.
+* `df -h`
+Will show candidate culprits, but on an Ubuntu most will be dev/mapper/ either way, which is not useful.

 ### Basic